Skip to content

 Armed with the messaging above, I recommend getting a small group together internally to draft your talking points for the phone or in-person invitation and crafting your formal Customer Advisory Board invitation letter.

-Representatives from Marketing, Corporate Communications, Sales, and Service are usually involved.
+Marketing, Corporate Communications, Sales, and Service Representatives are usually involved.
 Be sure the Customer Advisory Board invitation letter:

 1. Speaks to the “what’s in it for them” notions addressed above.
 The CABs that realize the greatest ROI is run by leaders effective at leveraging the group as a tremendous resource, without over-burdening the members.